kle-hauzenberg/revisiting-gnng/README.md

-# Revisiting GNNG for PINNs
+# GNNG for PINNs

-This repository contains the PyTorch implementation and experiments for the paper **Revisiting Gauss-Newton Natural Gradient Descent for Physics-Informed Neural Networks**.

-The code compares two realizations of Gauss-Newton natural gradient descent (GNNG) for physics-informed neural networks:
+The code repository compares two variants of Gauss-Newton natural gradient descent (GNNG) as originally proposed by [Jnini, Vella, and Zeinhofer (2026)](https://arxiv.org/abs/2402.10680):

 - **chunked-direct GNNG**, which assembles the Gauss-Newton matrix from residual-Jacobian blocks and solves the resulting system directly;
 - **matrix-free GNNG**, which applies the Gauss-Newton matrix through Jacobian-vector and vector-Jacobian products and solves the system by conjugate gradients.